Ah the wedding dress, the single garment tasked to make us look perfect and bestow on us all the confidence in the world!

 - as a variation on the above, long-line bra provides smoothing below the bosom and keeps you comfortable with its wide band that engenders support across a larger space.

 - if your dress allows it, consider a seamed bra.
-It’s not as smooth as the seamless bra, but it adds lift and structure that are achieved specifically by the seams.
+It’s not as smooth as the seamless bra, but the seams add lift and structure.

-- minimizer bras reduce the breasts’ forward projection by shifting the breast mass toward the underarm, reducing your bra size by a cup or so.
+- minimizer bras reduce the ladies’ forward projection by shifting volume toward the underarm, reducing your bra size by a cup or so.

 - if it’s a strapless or backless dress and a bra may not be on the cards, ask your seamstress to look into sewing cups right into your dress.
-She may even be able to take a favorite bra of yours and repurpose its cups for utmost comfort.
+She may even be able to take your favorite bra and repurpose its cups for utmost comfort.